offworks/classgen/README.md

 ```
 ### Class's method manipulation
 #### Generate a code block stub from \Closure
-The stub will automatically generate the method's parameter, by the given arguments.
+The stub will automatically generate the method's parameter, by the \Closure parameters.
 ```
 // sample
 $class->addMethod('setAtPublished')